Dr Henry Chiu - Research

 Specific research interests:

-His other current research interests include the effect of income distribution on economic growth and the economics of crime.
+Henry’s research interests include the economics of risk and insurance, the effect of income distribution on economic growth and the economics of crime.

 Current research projects: